 Please submit an online maintenance request for the installation and/or removal of your air conditioner.
+During the spring and summer months, it may take up to 10 business days to install or remove an air conditioner.
 The Maintenance staff must install all air conditioners so that we can ensure proper and safe installation of all units.
 Please have the air conditioner unit available in the apartment prior to submitting the request.
 Family & Graduate Housing offers one free installation and removal per apartment.
 The maintenance staff is not available to remove and re-install air conditioners for seasonal weather changes.
 Please refer to the following chart when purchasing an air conditioner.

 Family & Graduate Housing supplies window air conditioning (AC) units for the Goodwin-Green apartments.
 Sleeping

 rooms and efficiency apartments are provided one living room window unit.
 One-bedroom apartments are provided

 with one living room unit and one bedroom unit.
 Please note that the electricity used by the AC unit(s) is part of your

 power bill.
 Residents should contact Maintenance if they are experiencing problems with their air conditioner.